dpstart/obsidian/writing/graphs-iclr2021.md

 A question posed is: if all GNNs have reached low training accuracy, how do these GNN models usually fit the training data in public datasets of long-range problems?
 The hypothesis is that they overfiit short-range signals and artifacts from the training set, rather that learning the long-range information that was sqashed in the bottleneck.
 Thus, they generalize poorly at test time.

 Simple solution: Adding a fully-adjacent (FA) layer in the last layer. the FA later has every pair of nodes connected by an edge.
 This allows the topology-aware representations (that arrived at the last layer) to interact directly and consider nodes beyond thei original neighbors.
 This significanly reduces the error rate.

 Moreover, the authors try to assess whether the issue might have to do with under-reaching rather that oversquashing.
 However, that is not the case, as they show that the networks already had enough layer to reach the radius needes for they task.

+# Expressive Power of Invariant and Equivariant Graph Neural Networks

+This theoretical paper compares the expressive power of three types of invariant and equivariant GNNs against the Weisfeiler-Lehman (WL) tests, proves function approximation results for these GNNs, and demonstrates that 2-FGNN\_E works well for the quadratic assignment problem.
+One of the main results is showing that k-FGNN are as powerful as the (k-1)-Weisfeiler-Lehman test.